core-wg/comi/draft-ietf-core-comi.md

 CORECONF supports a simple datastore model consisting of a single unified datastore.
 This datastore provides access to both configuration and operational data.
 Configuration updates performed on this datastore are reflected immediately or with a minimal delay as operational data.

-More complex datastore models such as the Network Management Datastore Architecture (NMDA) as defined by {{RFC8342}} are out of scope of the present specification.
+CORECONF operates on this single conceptual datastore, which represents the server's view of its applied configuration and operational state.
+More complex datastore models, such as the Network Management Datastore Architecture (NMDA) as defined by {{RFC8342}}, and the selection among multiple NMDA datastores, are out of scope of the present specification.
+A future extension may define datastore selection (for example, by means of a query parameter or a URI structure) without changing the semantics defined here.

 Characteristics of the unified datastore are summarized in the table below: